What is infiltration (injection)?

 The procedure will be carried out using radioguidance (under televised control).
 This technique makes it possible to choose the right entry point for the needle and to follow its path as precisely as possible throughout the procedure.

-Foraminal infiltration is performed on an outpatient basis, so does not require hospitalization.
+Foraminal injection is performed on an outpatient basis, so does not require hospitalization.

 Complications of infiltration